epfl-matmat/matmat.org/jobs/problem.md

 The idea is that you spend a couple of hours on this, such that we have a basis for discussion and I get an idea how you approach such a problem.

-It is completely natural when getting into a new topic to get stuck somewhere with the need to ask a question.
+It is completely natural when getting into a new topic to get stuck somewhere.
-This applies to this exercise as well and I very much encourage you to send me an email with questions.
+I very much encourage you to send me an email with questions if this is the case.

-(In fact there is a chance that I forgot to write down some detail here in its present form the problem is actually unsolvable, so I really encourage you to reach out if you get stuck.)

 ## The Gross-Pitaevskii equation